 The Script for a Successful Phone BookingJuly 5, 2018, Scott Reid

-Given the seasonal nature of the tourism industry, you have a short amount of time to give new hires an in-depth training session.
+Given the seasonal nature of the tourism industry, you have a short amount of time to for adventure tour guide training.
 While it’s tempting to provide minimal training — because employees may only be with you for one season — it’s still important to give them the tools to succeed.
 Their success is also your success.

-Part of your on-boarding should include training your guides on how to be sales professionals.
+Part of your on-boarding should include teaching your guides on how to be sales professionals.
 Why?
 Because they interact closely with your guests and could be the reason why a reservation is made.

 For instance, some of your booking inquiries could come in over the phone.
 Any of your staff members may be the one to answer — often whoever’s closest to the phone.
 The conversation can either lead to a booking or end with the caller saying, “I’m going to give it some more thought.”
 Which usually translates to no thank-you.